dwjbosman/dwjbosman.github.io.src/content/posts/2018-09-22/index.md

 The additive synthesis engine which is to be developed needs to be able to control the frequency of the oscillator.
 I am not sure yet on the required frequency resolution.
 I will pick a reasonable number and keep the formulas general so that the value can be easily changed later.
 The challenge in the development of this oscillator is to implement the following features:

-  * Configurable design parameter 'frequency resolution' which allows specifying how accurate the frequency can be controlled.
+  * Configurable design parameter 'frequency resolution' which allows specifying how precisely the frequency can be controlled.
   * Real time configurable parameter 'frequency', value between 1 Hz and half the sample rate.
   * No floating point
   * No general divisions